 - Highs get cleaned up

 - Highs are slightly coloured

 Again, very good job here.
-Worst case is a 1.5dB difference, which only occurs in very narrow frequency bands and shouldn’t affect imaging.
+The worst case is a 1.5 dB difference, which only occurs in very narrow frequency bands and shouldn’t affect imaging.

-As is the case with all hi-end headphones, this is a hard question.
-Over a fan-favorite Sennheiser HD650 the Elear has only got a firm advantage in THD, the tonality is more coloured.
-Then there’s of course the whole unboxing experience thing and owning an actual upper tier headphone.
+As is the case with all high-end headphones, this is a hard question.
+Over a fan-favorite Sennheiser HD 650, the Elear has only got a firm advantage in THD, the tonality is more colored.
+Then there’s of course the whole unboxing experience thing and owning an actual upper-tier headphone.

 How accurate and consistent is the correction effect among different listeners?

 There simply isn’t any to speak of.
 What little there remains is mainly 2nd harmonic and thus inoffensive or rather in this case – utterly inaudible.

 The inner diameter of Elear’s ear pads is rather large and allows for multiple wearing positions regardless of pinna size.
 While this provides superb comfort, consistency between listeners suffers.
 Most of the changes occur above 5 kHz.How much do they differ pair to pair in terms of frequency response?